Diana housing block

 New typological combinations

-The innovative combination of circulation spaces and various floor plan types opens up new prospects for variation in unit size, room height, and views.
+The innovative combination of circulation spaces and floor plan types opens up new prospects for variation in unit height, size and views.

 Storage of renewable energy